Short-Term Counseling

 woman sitting on a couch holding a mug

-Confidential & Caring Support For Whatever You're Going Through
+Confidential & Caring Support

 You and your counselor will check in on your progress and update your Care Plan as you go.
 If different services and/or longer-term treatment is needed, your counselor will discuss options.

-How do I know if I need therapy?
+How do I know if I need counseling?

 At CAPS, we believe you're the only expert in you, and it's never the wrong time to seek support.
 If you think it could help to talk to a counselor, you're right.
-People start therapy for many reasons, from checking in periodically or talking through a stressful situation to seeking support for a specific diagnosis.
+People start counseling for many reasons, from checking in periodically or talking through a stressful situation to seeking support for a specific diagnosis.

 If you're feeling overwhelmed, stuck, having difficulty with daily life events, or just not feeling like yourself, it can help to talk it out with a counselor.
-Other signs that therapy could be a good step for you are changes in eating or sleeping habits, difficulties with mood, energy, and attention, or thoughts that cause you distress.
+Other signs that counseling could be a good step for you are changes in eating or sleeping habits, difficulties with mood, energy, and attention, or thoughts that cause you distress.
 What's most important is that you listen to yourself and don't wait until it's a crisis before you ask for help.

 It's also helpful to apply what you've learned outside of your sessions.
 This might involve completing a homework assignment your therapist has suggested or making up one of your own.
 Find small ways to approach situations with a new perspective, try out new behaviors, or respond to your emotions in a new way.

-What happens in your therapy appointment depends on your goals and concerns.
+What happens in your counseling appointment depends on your goals and concerns.
 CAPS counselors take a collaborative and individualized approach to your care.
 Generally, you will share your concerns, questions, and goals with your counselor, and together, you'll come up with your next steps.

 Depending on what comes up in a session, your counselor can help you: